 Our “Timelines in History” acts as a spine for the rest of the notebooking resources and is the basis for most of our timeline building.
 Our timeline is unique because it is looseleaf.
 It is copied on heavy duty cardstock and should last a student all throughout their school years.

 Our timeline differs from other similar resources in two keyways that help you with introducing “notebooking” into your studies.
 First, each page doesn’t just contain endless rows of meaningless numbers; instead, on each page are beautiful illustrated banners and 2-3 descriptors of major movements, civilizations or events in history.
 From the “Middle Kingdom of Egypt” or “The Age of Exploration” to “The Industrial Revolution,” these descriptors aid your student in true understanding of how history flows and relates to real events.

-The second distinctive feature is its looseleaf nature; each page is three-hole punched and has a blank back, giving blank spreads between printed ones.
+The second distinctive feature is its looseleaf nature; each page is three-hole punched and has a blank back, giving blank pages between printed ones.
 Students can file pages in between these spreads.
 The timeline is designed so our notebooking pages, which are a part of our themed programs, can be added to it by date as they complete program after program.
-The timeline pages create a two-page spread for adding timeline figures, and the pages between each two-page spread are blank, giving your student a place to add maps, drawings, essays, or any of their work.
+The timeline pages allows for adding timeline figures, add maps, drawings, essays, or any of their work.
 Students can also add other work, reports, artwork, projects, research, photos from field trips, anything!